Ever gone to do a ‘number 2’ and you feel pain while at it or after? It makes you wonder why on earth pooping should be this painful.

 - drinking more fluids to help prevent hard stools and aid in healing.

 - taking fiber supplements and eating more fibrous foods, such as raw fruits and vegetables

 - taking warm baths called sitz baths to relax the anal muscles, relieve irritation, and increase blood flow to the anorectal area.

-- applying a nitroglycerin ointment to the anus to promote blood flow to the area or a hydrocortisone cream, such as Cortizone 10, to help with inflammation
+- applying a nitroglycerin ointment to the anus to promote blood flow to the area or hydrocortisone cream, such as Cortizone 10, to help with inflammation

 - applying topical pain relievers, such as lidocaine, to the anus to ease discomfort